On the boundary behavior of bounded analytic functions in the unit disc: Abstract

 \section{Abstract}

 In this paper we will deal with problems in approximation theory of bounded analytic functions on the unit disc and their boundary behavior on the unit circle.
-We will attempt to unify two known such theorems to create a stronger theorem.
-We will solve various special cases of the theorem, and in particular one case extends the main result found in \cite{PE} regarding the boundary behavior of Blaschke products.
+We will attempt to unify two known such theorems one of which is a classical theorem of S.V Kolesnikov \cite{KO}, to create a stronger theorem.
+We will solve various special cases of the unification problem, and in particular one case extends the main result found in \cite{PE} regarding the boundary behavior of Blaschke products, meanwhile also providing a more compact and elegant approach for the proof of its necessity.
 The necessity part of the proof uses a classical theorem of Baire.
-We will see that the proof of the necessity part of the extension theorem provides a simplification and a more elegant approach for the necessity part of the main result found in \cite{PE}.
-Lastly, we will prove an analogue of a classical theorem by Kolesnikov for Blaschke products provided an extra requirement is satisfied and use the main result in \cite{PE} to simplify the proof of a result found in \cite{PI}.
+Lastly, we will prove an analogue of the classical theorem by Kolesnikov for Blaschke products provided an extra requirement is satisfied and use the main result in \cite{PE} to simplify the proof of an important result found in \cite{PI}.